jessicay1464/apcsa-freedom-project/tool/learning-log.md

    * I ahve continued to add on to my tinkering in python, and that since I have been very familiar with the use of `int` and `float`, I spent more time in `complex`.
 I saw that there was a variable name.
 I have wated to try to add on anotehr variable other than `j` however, it didn't let me.<br>

 **A-HA MOMENTS**: In this round of tinkering, I have learned a new tool, minaly Flask that can be used to help me in building my project with the use of python.
 I have learn the code to create the route to install and generate the running based of the video, But also understand that `complex` only takes in the letter `j` and nothing <br>
-**TRY NEXT:** As I mentioned above, I need to dig a little deeper in learning the installing the python into my chrombook.
-Or the backhand si to use my partners computer to help install.
+**TRY NEXT:** As I mentioned above, I need to dig a little deeper in learning the installing the python into my chromebook.
+Or the backhand is to use my partners computer to help install.

 <!--
 * Links you used today (websites, videos, etc)
 * Things you tried, progress you made, etc